UKCloud/documentation/articles/openshift/oshift-faq.md

 - UKCloud-maintained OpenShift services (for example, router service, DEAs, health manager, cloud controller, Master Nodes, Worker Nodes, Routing Layer).

-### Can I use UKCloud for OpenShift in the UKCloud Elevated (previously IL3) domain?
+### Can I use UKCloud for OpenShift in the UKCloud Elevated domain?

-UKCloud for OpenShift services are available in both our Assured (previously IL2) and upon request in our Elevated (previously IL3) security domains.
+UKCloud for OpenShift services are available in both our Assured and upon request in our Elevated security domains.

 ### Is the service Pan Government Accredited?